vasukishanmugam8-creator/ANALYSING-SMART-CITY-BIKE-SHARING-DATA---POWER-BI/README.md

 ## 📊 Project Overview
--he goal of this analysis is to visualize key performance indicators (KPIs) for a bike-sharing service.
+-The goal of this analysis is to visualize key performance indicators (KPIs) for a bike-sharing service.
 It covers station availability, peak usage times, geographic distribution to help city planners optimize bike distribution.

 ## 🛠️ Tools & Technologies